BraviNoname/Bravi/Bravifanfic/th08/README.md

 Ex Stage :

-They didn't face properly Noname, so the protagonists went back to the Cavern of Remembrance to make things clear.
+They didn't face properly Noname, so the protagonists went to the Transport to Remembrance to make things clear.
 In which cavern they met Nonamé, who removed her coat wondered if they're taking this challenge on.
 At the end, they met Noname who removed his coat too, and told them he didn't introduce to them properly, he just simply said he wanted to make some friends.
 And the protagonists understood that.
-As Noname assumed the proper greeting would work that way, he wanted an immortally blazing fight "We're not in Gensokyo, but there still is no common sense!".
-After getting defeated feeling what an immortal's life feels like, he said that sucks, and a frenchfag like him wouldn't live like that anyways.
-After he said that, the protagonists were surprised to see he could speak their language and that Gensokyo was known in France.
-Marisa knows someone who's also french, as well as Remilia's sister. (guess who) Noname didn't catch that, and told in a cringy way that he's french, but that he won't talk any further about that, told them they can come anytime they want and fled.
+They fought each other, Noname lost, but he wasn't expecting a victory, he just got what he wanted and then fled back towards his world.